Medfield, Baltimore: History

 Part of Medfield was built on the grounds of the Medfield Academy, a 19th-century prep school believed to have stood near 42nd Street west of Falls Road.
 Baltimore annexed the southern half of Medfield in 1888 and the northern half in 1918.

 Most of Medfield was developed from the 1920s through the 1960s.
 The southern section of the neighborhood (that adjacent to Hampden) and the northern section (off of Cold Spring Lane) were the first areas to be developed.
 The middle was developed from the 1940s - 1950s.
 Many of the first residents of Medfield were longtime residents of Hampden, who wished to move into newer houses, some of which had larger yards.
-Many of such residents still refer to the area as "Lower Roland Park".

-Despite the suburban flight and subsequent urban decay experienced in Baltimore starting in the 1950s, Medfield continued to be a desirable and comparatively safe neighborhood for blue-collar and middle-class families.
-As a result of urban renewal efforts and the "boom" in the housing market experienced in the 2000s, the neighborhood received much investment and rehabilitation, and thus attracted an increased amount of young professionals.
-There are currently several new development projects occurring in and around Medfield.

-Medfield is currently in the Baltimore City 7th and 14th City Council District.
+Medfield is currently divided among the 6th, 7th, and 14th districts of the Baltimore City Council.
 The Medfield Community Association is a volunteer organization that represents the neighborhood, whose mission is to empower the community to improve quality of life through communication, engagement, participation, and advocacy.